Notes on the Geography of Peninsular India: Aurangabad

-Restoration work has been going on for a very long time, at least since the early 20th century.
+Restoration work has been going on for a very long time.

 Unlike the marble-clad Taj, this tomb is mostly plaster-clad.

 A mosque stands to the west, facing Mecca.

 Farther west there's the semi-wreck of a town called Rauza.
 It's alternatively called Khuldabad, or Heavenly Abode, which seems wildly inappropriate, but the town was once the karbala or favored burial place of Muslims across peninsular India.

 Here's the entrance to its most important graveyard.

 The central tomb here is that of Saiyad Zain-ud-din, who died in 1370.
 The structure is much later, built by one of his disciples, but it became a magnet drawing the faithful.
 Notice the jalis, or carved screens behind it?

 A closer view.
 They enclose the tomb of the last of the great Mughals, Aurangzeb.
 Plain as it seems, even these screens would have annoyed the emperor, famously conservative in his faith.
 The screens, it turns out, were added in the 20th century by Lord Curzon and the Nizam of Hyderabad.
 Aurangzeb registered no perceptible complaint.